 I spend much of the winter skiing and snowboarding in the alps “working” – dare I call this work?

-I work / play hard collecting together all of those incredible feelings so they can be translated through the brush into some amazing paintings.
+I work and play hard collecting together all of those incredible feelings so they can be translated through the brush into some amazing paintings.
 I will often visit four or five of his favourite ski areas in a season so keep watching the site for new work.
 If you have a particular run you would like painting, give me a call and I might be able to drop it into the winter schedule or I may have already painted it.
 These colourful and fun skiing paintings make a great gift for any keen skier or snowboarder.